RaghuKantamsetti/Hadoop-Use-Case-on-Healthcare/README.md

 --To process Input data(unprocessed data) use Hadoop components like MAPREDUCE.

 --Filter MR-Output in PIG
   Mapper output is loaded into PIG.
   Filtering the duplicates by using DISTINCT.
   Grouping the data based on HospitalName.
   Take top 50 Records from Hospital whose age is between 20, 55 Sort the Unique data based on PatientID.

 --Processed data will be stored in  MySQL and Hbase,Hive Tables.
   MYSQL table is created.
   Exported the Pig OutPut data to MYSQL with the help of SQOOP component Create a HIVE external table.
   Load PIG output data into it  for Adhoc Query Processing.

---User Story has to be build by using following components:
-                                                            MapReduce
-                                                            Pig
-                                                            Hive
-                                                            HBase
-                                                            Sqoop

 ##### sample output